-Solutions Undertake a review of our ability to respond to this incident type, including the location of our specialist teams/resources.
+Undertake a review of our ability to respond to this incident type, including the location of our specialist teams/resources.

+Climate and potential impact on spate conditions

+Current state

-Climate and potential impact on spate conditions Current state Areas impacted Climate change is making the environment drier scientists predict there will be more heatwaves and longer periods of drought as temperatures increase, making the environment more susceptible to Districts which cover the North Yorkshire Moors and Dales National Parks are at greatest risk of an increase in wildfires.
-Wildfires.
+Climate change is making the environment drier. - scientists predict there will be more heatwaves and longer periods of drought as temperatures increase, making the environment more susceptible to wildfires.
 Summer temperatures may rise to 5.4 degrees hotter than the current national average.

 Changes to land management may also impact e.g. reduction or banning of prescribed burning or more drainage of moorland.

 We have two Argo Cat off road vehicles as well as a wildfire equipped land rover in Goathland and a number of 4x4 Fire engines.
-We have attended 147 wildfire and moorland fires over 5 years.
+We've attended 147 wildfire and moorland fires over 5 years.

 We have also recently been required to provide national resilience support to cross border incidents.

+New housing developments in flood plains will double by 2065, coupled with wetter winters leading to a 35% increase in precipitation by 2070.

+Districts which cover the North Yorkshire Moors and Dales National Parks are at greatest risk of an increase in wildfires.

-New housing developments in flood plains will double by 2065, coupled with wetter winters leading This could be exacerbated if there is an increase in visitor numbers, BBQ, etc due to 'staycations' and day trips following Covid lockdown periods.
+This could be exacerbated if there is an increase in visitor numbers, BBQ, etc due to 'staycations' and day trips following Covid lockdown periods.

 Large scale wildfires often impact resources across the entire county due to the number of fire engines needed, especially where they are protracted and last a number of days requiring relief crews.

-New housing schemes will be built across the county, some in flood plan areas that may impact on our demand, resourcing requirements and cross border resilience requests. to a 35% increase in precipitation by 2070.
-Desired future Gaps Gaps Current specialist resources are split between moors and dales.
-Desired future Resourcing to risk for Wildfire provision, linked to current and predicted future demand.
+New housing schemes will be built across the county, some in flood plan areas that may impact on our demand, resourcing requirements and cross border resilience requests.

+Desired future

+Resourcing to risk for Wildfire provision, linked to current and predicted future demand.

 Flexible regional and national statutory agreements to bolster our resources in times of high demand.

-Current specialist resources are split between moors Desired future Resourcing to risk for Wildfire provision, linked to current and predicted future demand.
-Flexible regional and national statutory agreements Current specialist resources are split between moors and dales.
-Both specialist resources are based at on call stations with the potential to cause crewing issues for Desired future Resourcing to risk for Wildfire provision, linked to current and predicted future demand.
-Flexible regional and national statutory agreements to bolster our resources in times of high demand.
-Appropriate training for crews on wildfire, flooding and climate change, plus local capability training with Current specialist resources are split between moors and dales.
+Appropriate training for crews on wildfire, flooding and climate change, plus local capability training with partner agencies.

+Partnership working with agencies and communities to build resilient communities that respond and adapt to situations as a result of climate change.

+Public recognise the dangers of climate issues and actively avoid dangerous situations that have the potential to impact life and local economy e.g. Driving through flood water and moving livestock away from flood areas.

+Gaps

+Current specialist resources are split between moors and dales.

 Both specialist resources are based at on call stations with the potential to cause crewing issues for protracted incidents or use.

-Community resilience and education needs
+Community resilience and education needs developing.

+Local knowledge of current and potential future issues to begin raising community resilience and awareness for crews.

+Strategy for local implementation, linked to National Fire Chiefs Council lead work.